aqilkmy/aqilkmy/README.md

-<h2 align="left">Hi 👋!
+<h2 align="center">Hi 👋!
 My name is Aqil Karomy and I'm a graphic designer and an undergraduate Informatics student at Jenderal Soedirman University, from Indonesia</h2>

 ###